- MEN'S SPORTS

 On the women's side, Kristen Carter qualified for the NCAA Division III Championships in the 10,000-meter run in 2009.
 The following year, Kate McRoberts broke a 10-year old school record in the 3,000-meter run and distance standout Emily Pierce captured the conference's Most Valuable Performer award.
 In 2011, Wolverine athletes continued to excel within the conference, earning six PAC titles, led by league MVP Sara Fisher.

-A 2002 Grove City graduate, Gibson is also in his ninth season as an assistant football coach at the College.
+A 2002 Grove City graduate, Gibson is also in his 11th season as an assistant football coach at the College.
 He works specifically with the outside linebackers while also serving as the program's strength and conditioning coordinator.
 As a student-athlete at Grove City, he started for two season at split end in football from 1998 to 2001 and led the team in receiving as a senior.
 He helped the Wolverines to the conference title in 1998 and runner-up finishes in 1999 and 2000.

 Gibson graduated from Grove City with a bachelor's degree in political science.
 He also owns a bachelor's degree in integrated social studies/secondary education from Youngstown State University.
 In 2006, he completed his master's degree in exercise science from California University of Pennsylvania.
 Gibson also owns a Certified Strength and Conditioning Specialist credential through the National Strength and Conditioning Association and a Performance Enhancement Specialist credential through the National Association of Sports Medicine.